Zero-waste lifestyle for beginners

 5. Menstrual cup

-For women: Last but not least the menstrual cup.
-I don’t consider menstruations a taboo.
+For women, last but not least the menstrual cup.
+I don’t consider menstruations taboo.
 In my opinion, definitely one of the best inventions of this century.
-Also, the BBC has dedicated an article to it.
-You can read more about it here.
 I have to admit that switching to a menstrual cup could be not the easiest thing.
-At the beginning, it could be tricky to be comfortable with it but it’s just a matter of time and practice.
+In the beginning, it could be tricky to be comfortable with it but it’s just a matter of time and practice.
 My suggestion would be just to try it, giving the cup a chance and understand if it could be right for you.
-The menstrual cup lasts for 10 years, doesn’t contribute to generate garbage, and saves definitely your money!
+The menstrual cup lasts for 10 years, doesn’t contribute to generating garbage, and saves definitely your money!
 In the market there are lots of different cups, you can have a look and choose your favorite here.

 6. Digital Card